russellbits/Writing/Poetry/07.underneath-bridges/poem.md

-she quiet slips around his middle soft enwrapped he misses her a little they embrace like bridges beneath bridges between the walls and alleys where they're hid
+she quiet slips around his middle soft enwrapped he misses her a little they embrace like bridges beneath bridges and between the walls and alleys where they're hid